-Fractal Design & Cooler Master are by far the best case manufacturers offering the best case materials and features.
-Our cases all provide plenty of room for long video cards, multiple hard drives & add-ons.
+Fractal Design, Cooler Master & Corsair are by far the best case manufacturers offering the best case materials and features.
+The cases we offer all provide plenty of room for long video cards, multiple hard drives & add-ons.
 Anti-vibration pads offer superior noise reduction & the cable management systems assist with cable routing and neatness.
 All of our cases offer front panel USB ports and front panel audio ports.
 All the cases we use are exceptionally quiet.

-"Fractal Design & Cooler Master are the #1 Case Manufacturers"
+"Fractal Design, Cooler Master & Corsair are the Best Case Manufacturers"

-Our favorite desktop computer case is the Fractal Design Define R5, this case is an absolute joy to look at and we really enjoy using it in our builds.
-We've used cases from nearly every manufacturer for over a decade and can easily say that Fractal Design offers cases superior to all other manufacturers.
+Our 2 favorite desktop computer cases are the Fractal Design Define R5 & the Cooler Master Mastercase Pro 5, these cases are great to look at and we really enjoy using them in our builds.
+We've used cases from nearly every manufacturer for over a decade and can easily say that Fractal Design, Cooler Master & Corsair offer cases superior to all other manufacturers.
 Their cases are the quietest we've ever used, in fact the Define R5 is nearly silent, you have to really strain your ears up close to hear the case fans or any other internal noise.

 The Fractal Design Define R5 is developed with high-performance computer systems in mind.
 Featuring 5 high performance Silent Series GP-14 fans, the Define R5 layout maximizes airflow throughout the case and keeps even the most demanding systems at cool temperatures.
 The chassis comes complete with a stylish window side panel, fan controller, easy to clean dust filters, high level of workmanship, flexible hard drive mounting system and plenty of space for cable routing.
 We install a total of 5 silent case fans.
 2 Front fans and three rear 140mm fans.
 Optionally, customers can also select the blue led version where we will install 2 front fans with blue lighting.